Learning to Give, Philanthropy education resources that teach giving and civic engagement

 Definition

-Philanthropy is a term often misunderstood by the general public.
+Philanthropy is a term often misrepresented and misunderstood by the general public.
 Although the Merriam-Webster’s Tenth Collegiate Dictionary defines philanthropy as “goodwill to fellow men; and active effort to promote human welfare; a philanthropic act or gift; or an organization distributing or supported by philanthropic funds,” (Merriam-Webster 1993, 872) philanthropy is often perceived as the wealthy giving money to the poor (Agard 2002).
-It is important to understand this common misconception when discussing the definition of youth philanthropy, as it has often been used to correct this problem of varying meaning.

 Historic Roots

-Youth Philanthropy is a recent trend in the United States, growing out of the late 1980s and early 1990s.
-It was at the beginning of the 1980s that many nonprofit organizations began to face financial struggles, specifically in regards to individual donor funding.
+Youth Philanthropy is a relatively recent trend in society, growing out of the late 1980s and early 1990s.
+It was at the beginning of the 1980s that many nonprofit organizations in the United States began to face financial struggles, specifically in regards to individual donor funding.
 This forced many organizations, such as National 4-H, to reevaluate their mission and programs (Swanson 2002).
 It was out of this reevaluation that a few organizations began to consider the future of the sector as a whole.
 Understanding that the nonprofit sector was reliant on the time, talent, and treasure of others, organizations started youth programs to ensure the future of the sector.

-Around the country, a number of organizations were creating a future for philanthropy by starting youth initiatives.
+Simultaneously, a number of organizations were creating a future for philanthropy by starting youth initiatives.
+Many family foundations had created, whether formally or informally, a youth or junior board.
 In 1985, one of the first youth initiatives was started by the National Capital Region Foundation of the District of Columbia to teach youth how to raise funds and create grants.
-Simultaneously, the National Crime Prevention Council and the W.K.
+Concurrently, the National Crime Prevention Council and the W.K.
 Kellogg Foundation were establishing youth initiatives in the Midwest.
 Throughout the late 1980s, programs were developed in other areas such as New York, but many of them no longer exist (Rosen and Sedonaen 2001).

+Since MCFYP’s initiation, other youth philanthropy-interested groups have followed suit.
+The Dekko Foundation, created in 1982 in Indiana, followed in the footsteps of MCFYP and created “youth pods” in each county its founder, Chet Dekko, had influenced.
+(Dekko Foundation) There are six youth pods in Indiana, five in Iowa, one in Minnesota, and one in Alabama.
 In 1986, the National Crime Prevention Council (NCPC) started a pilot program for Teens as Community Resources in Boston.
 Then, in 1987, the NCPC started another pilot program in Indiana, based on the aforementioned program.
 Youth as Resources (YAR) grew and became a model for youth philanthropy programs across the country.
 In 1995, the Center for Youth as Resources was established to help coordinate the growing and expanding YAR programs (Center for Youth as Resources).
+Youth Philanthropy Connect, based in California and founded in 2011, strives to connect youth philanthropy programs to one another in order to better share resources and information and to network youth philanthropists and the adults that support them.

 Importance